-HPST2126 God, Life, the Universe & Everything: Science and the Search for Ultimate Meaning Staff Contact: Peter Slezak CP15 S1 HPW3 Prereauisite: As for HPST2106 'Ultimate' questions about God, the meaning of life and the point of it all, have traditionally been the business of religion.
+HPST2126 God, Life, the Universe & Everything: Science and the Search for Ultimate Meaning Staff Contact: Peter Slezak CP15 S1 HPW3 Prerequisite: As for HPST2106 'Ultimate' questions about God, the meaning of life and the point of it all, have traditionally been the business of religion.
 Can science provide an answer to these questions, or is there always a realm of understanding which is beyond scientific knowledge?
 This subject examines philosophical issues in epistemology, metaphysics and philosophy of science.
 Topics will include arguments for the existence of God and the underlying questions of evidence and explanation in science.
 HPST2127 Discrediting Science? - Postmodernism and the Crisis of Legitimation Staff Contact: Anthony Corones CP15 S2 HPW3 Prerequisite: As for HPST2106 This subject examines the perception that postmodernism discredits science.
 Discussion is focused on postmodernist 'incredulity towards metanarratives', and the way in which this provokes the crisis of legitimation.
-Topics and debates covered include constructivism, relativism, realism and anti-realism, thenaturalistic turn in epistemology, rationality, hermeneutics, and the politics of knowledge.
-HPST2128 Australian Medical History: A Comparative Study Staff Contact: Susan Hardy CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded HPST3119 Examines how the European version of medicine evolved in and was adapted to the Australian environment from 1788 to the mid-twentieth century - how the landscape, climate and social, political and economic structures affected the way medical care and medical personnel were viewed.
+Topics and debates covered include constructivism, relativism, realism and anti-realism, the naturalistic turn in epistemology, rationality, hermeneutics, and the politics of knowledge.
+HPST2128 Australian Medical History: A Comparative Study Staff Contact: Susan Hardy CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded GENS5522, GENT0902, HPST2108, HPST3119.
+Examines how the European version of medicine evolved in and was adapted to the Australian environment from 1788 to the mid-twentieth century - how the landscape, climate and social, political and economic structures affected the way medical care and medical personnel were viewed.
 Consideration is also given to the development of medicine on the North American continent, noting similarities and differences between the situation there and in Australia.
-HPST3106 The Discovery of Time Staff Contact: Guy Freeland CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded 62.103.
-The history of time, from Antiquity through the Twentieth Century.
+HPST2129 The Predecessors of Pythagoras: Origins of the Harmonic Cosmology Staff Contact: Graham Pont CP15 S2 HPW3 Prereauisite: As for HPST2106 Examines the origins of cosmological ideas usually associated with early Greek thinkers.
+The principal topics are the 'analogy of macrocosm and microcosm', and the 'harmony of the spheres'.
+Estimates the extent to which the Pythagoreans, and Plato, synthesised ideas of older cultures, particularly Egypt, Babylon, China and India.
+HPST3106 The Discovery of Time Staff Contact: Guy Freeland CP15 S1 HPW3 Prerequisite: As for HPST2106 The history of time, from Antiquity through the Twentieth Century.
 Clocks and other instruments for the measurement of time; civil and religious calendars; concepts of time; philosophy and theology of time; conceptions of history and progress; the cognition of time; the age of the Earth and the antiquity of humanity.
 Time and the development of modern science.
 Assessment: Essay, tutorials, two class tests.
-HPST3107 Relations Between Science and the Arts Staff Contact: David Oldroyd CP15 S1 HPW3 Note/s: Not offered in 1996.
-The relationship between science, technology, and the visual arts in the history of Western culture.
-HPST3108 Deity and Mother Earth Staff Contact: Guy Freeland CP15 S2 HPW3 Prerequisite: As for HPST2106 Note/s: Excluded 62.062.
-Conceptions of deity, from earliest time to the present, in relation to changing notions of sexuality and generation, and the place of human beings in relation to their environment and the cosmos; the roles of the sexes within different cultures.
+HPST3108 Deity and Mother Earth Staff Contact: Guy Freeland CP15 S2 HPW3 Prerequisite: As for HPST2106 Conceptions of deity, from earliest time to the present, in relation to changing notions of sexuality and generation, and the place of human beings in relation to their environment and the cosmos; the roles of the sexes within different cultures.
 The Earth Mother Goddess.
 The environmentalist movement; the Gaia hypothesis.
 Assessment: Essay, two tests, tutorials.

-HPST3117 Philosophical Problems in Evolutionary Biology Staff Contact: David Oldroyd CP15 S1 HPW3 Prerequisite or Corequisite: HPST2106 or HPST2107, or permission of lecturer Note/s: Excluded 62.3001, 62.301U.
-Not offered in 1996 Current controversies in evolutionary theory with consideration of topics such as essentialism and population thinking, falsifiability of the principle of natural selection, group selection controversy, sociobiology, problems in classification and cladism, the neutral theory of evolution and the role of chance, punctuated equilibrium theory, the origin of life, creation 'science', origins of human beings.
-Assessment: Essay(s), seminar presentation(s).
-HPST3118 Reading Option in History and Philosophy of Science and Technology Staff Contact: Randall Albury CP15 S1 or S2 HPW3 Prerequisite: As for HPST2106 and permission of Head of School Students wishing to work in an area not covered by an existing subject may apply to the School to take a reading option.
+HPST3118 Reading Option in History and Philosophy of Science and Technology Staff Contact: David Miller CP15 S1 or S2 HPW3 Prerequisite: As for HPST2106 and permission of Head of School Students wishing to work in an area not covered by an existing subject may apply to the School to take a reading option.
 Approval of a program for a reading option will depend on its suitability, and the availability of a staff member to undertake supervision.
 Assessment: Essays, tests, tutorials.